 About our First Aid at Work Requalification Course

-Our 2-day first aid at work requalification course is only available to who have successfully completed a full 3-day qualification within the last three years.
-To remain qualified delegates should complete this requalification course before their current certificate expires.
-As part of our customer care programme we will contact you when this is due to ensure that you remain compliant.
+Our First Aid at Work Requalification course is only available to those who have successfully completed the full 3-day First Aid at Work qualification within the last three years.
+To remain qualified, delegates should complete this 2-day course before their current certificate expires.
+As part of our customer care programme, we will contact you when this is due to ensure that you remain compliant.

 Did you know?
-We also offer this course as a 'Blended' course, which consists of 1 day of e-learning, and 1 day in the classroom for practical work and assessment.
+We also provide this course via blended learning, which consists of 1 day of e-learning, and 1 day in the classroom for practical work and assessment.

 Submit your email here for a personalised training quote